War is a Racket - Maj Gen Smedley Darlington Butler d

 KILL: As soon as one of the cards you are entitled to draw reads “KILL”, you have bagged your buck.
 Do not draw any more cards.
-Keep your “KILL” card and all of your BUCK cards for scoring your buck.
+Keep your “KILL” card and all your BUCK cards for scoring your buck.
 Then remove these cards from the deck for the rest of the 5 day hunt.
-You have been successful, but are now out of the hunt.
+You have been successful, but are not out of the hunt.

 TRACKING: Continuing on your next turn(s), you draw one card and read the “tracking” information on the very bottom line.
 Here's what it may read and what to do:

 LOST TRACK: This means you've lost your buck's track, or he's lost you.
 Either way, he's gone for this hunt.
 All of your cards must be put on the discard pile.
 You may resume playing by drawing one card on your next turn.